A Complete 3-Day Osaka Itinerary

 The first disaster was in 1615 when it was destroyed by Tokugawa troops.
 It was later rebuilt in the 1620s but was destroyed again in 1665 by lightning causing a massive fire.
 Many years passed and in 1931 it was rebuilt again and refinished in 1997.
 Whew, talk about a lineage!

 Although Osaka Castle is beautiful to view from the outside, it’s just as interesting on the inside too.
-When you first go in you’ll notice that it has been restored in many ways but also remodeled into a museum with a number of artifacts and interesting pieces of history about the castle.
+When you first go in you’ll notice that it has been restored in many ways but also remodeled into a museum with several artifacts and interesting pieces of history about the castle.
 You can learn even more about the battles fought, the destruction of the castle, and its role in Osaka.
 I lost track of time, but I know we spent at least an hour here reading as much as we could about Osaka Castle!

 Location: 1-1 Osakajo, Chuo Ward, Osaka, 540-0002, Japan // MAP